Enhanced interrogation techniques: Public positions and reactions

 Comment from Donald Rumsfeld: "I stand for 8–10 hours a day.
 Why is standing [by prisoners] limited to four hours?"

 Former President Bush in his published memoirs defends the utility of "enhanced interrogation" techniques and continues to assert that they are not torture.
 Former President Obama, former Attorney General Holder, and Guantanamo military prosecutor Crawford have called the techniques torture.
 The British government has determined the techniques would be classified as torture, and dismissed President Bush's claim to the contrary.
 A report by Human Rights First (HRF) and Physicians for Human Rights (PHR) stated that these techniques constitute torture.
 "A United Nations report denounced the US abuse of prisoners as tantamount to torture.
 The UN report called for cessation of the US-termed "enhanced interrogation" techniques, as the UN sees these methods as a form of torture.
 The UN report also admonishes against secret prisons, the use of which, is considered to amount to torture as well and should be discontinued.

 In 2009, Paul Kane of The Washington Post said that the press was hesitant to define these techniques as torture, as it is a crime and nobody who engaged in "enhanced interrogation" has been charged or convicted.
 In the summer of 2009, NPR decided to ban using the word torture in what was a controversial act.
 Its Ombudsman Alicia Shepard's defense of the policy was that "calling waterboarding torture is tantamount to taking sides."
 However, Berkeley Professor of Linguistics, Geoffrey Nunberg, pointed out that virtually all media around the world, other than what he called the "spineless U.S. media", call these techniques torture.

 Terminology

-Critics have referred to the term 'enhanced interrogation' as a euphemism and Orwellian. in order to disguise the brutal reality of torture by using "unclear language".
+Critics have referred to the term "enhanced interrogation" as a euphemism, calling it Orwellian, in order to disguise the brutal reality of torture by using "unclear language".